I Stand Alone (film)

-I Stand Alone (Seul contre tous) is a 1998 French psychological drama art film written and directed by Gaspar Noé as his directorial debut, and starring Philippe Nahon, Blandine Lenoir, Frankye Pain, and Martine Audrain.
-The film, focusing on several pivotal days in the life of a butcher facing abandonment, isolation, rejection and unemployment, was the director's first feature-length production, and is a sequel to his 1991 short film Carne.
-The film premiered at Cannes Film Festival in 1998 and received favourable reviews from critics.
+I Stand Alone (Seul contre tous) is a 1998 French psychological drama art film written, directed, co-produced, and co-edited by Gaspar Noé in his feature-length directorial debut.
+It stars Philippe Nahon, Blandine Lenoir, Frankye Pain, and Martine Audrain.
+A sequel to Noé's short film Carne (1991), it depicts several pivotal days in the life of a butcher facing abandonment, isolation, rejection, and unemployment, It premiered at Cannes Film Festival in 1998 and received favourable reviews from critics.

 Plot

 The film opens with a monologue on how morality and justice favor the rich, so that the poor have to enforce their own justice.

 A slideshow commences, depicting the Butcher's life, narrated by himself.
 He explains that he is just a banal commoner: born near Paris in 1939, he was orphaned at two years old.
-At the end of WWII, he learns that his father was a French Communist who was killed in a concentration camp.
+At the end of World War II, he learns that his father was a French Communist who was killed in a concentration camp.
 He starts to become depressed and is sexually abused by a priest.
 At 14, he aspires to become a butcher and works odd jobs for a decade so he may own a horsemeat market.
 He succeeds at 30, setting up shop in Aubervilliers.
 He fathers a child with a worker, who wants nothing to do with a child, and ends up abandoning them.
 His daughter suffers from mutism.

 As she hits puberty, he admits to incestuous ideation, but does not take action.
 She has her first period; out of shock, he believes she has been raped after a neighbor saw her with a worker.
 He hunts down the worker and stabs him in the face, leading to his arrest and his daughter's institutionalization.
 He is evicted from his shop and flat.
 Out of desperation, he becomes a barman and impregnates the owner of the bar.
 She offers to sell her bar to start from scratch in Lille, planning to open a meat market with the proceeds.
 He says a final farewell to his daughter and departs.
 They live with her mother, as they find apartments and market space.
 The Butcher attempts to forget his past, as well as his daughter – to start anew.

-There, however, she uses her wealth against him and breaks their promise, which forces him to take up a job as a nightwatchman at a nursing home.
+There, however, she uses her wealth against him and breaks their promise, which forces him to take up a job as a night watchman at a nursing home.
 During his job, he meets a young and caring nurse who is the complete opposite of his old, icy mistress.
 After he and the nurse witness the death of an elderly patient, the Butcher thinks back about the lack of affection throughout his life, from the orphanage to a life with an uncaring mistress who abuses the power she has over him because of her money.
-When his mistress unjustly accuses him of having an affair with the nurse, he snaps and punches her in the belly several times, perhaps and likely killing their unborn child, before fleeing the scene with a pistol.
+When his mistress unjustly accuses him of having an affair with the nurse, he snaps and punches her in the belly several times, likely killing their unborn child, then flees the scene with a pistol.